-In Configuration Manager, you can save or load configuration files to store Google Cloud Directory Sync (GCDS) synchronization settings for later.
+In Configuration Manager, you can start new configuration files to store Google Cloud Directory Sync (GCDS) synchronization settings.
 All configuration files are in XML format.

 Start or save a configuration file

-If you overwrite an existing file, Configuration Manager saves the existing file as a copy with a timestamp in the file name that indicates when the file was overwritten.
+If you overwrite an existing file, Configuration Manager saves the existing file as a copy with a timestamp in the file name.

-If you open an XML file that was saved on a different machine, or even as a different user on the same machine, GCDS won't be able to access the secrets in the XML file.
+If you open a configuration file that was saved on a different machine or by a different user, GCDS can’t access the secrets in the XML file.
 You must reauthorize access to GCDS before using different machines or multiple users.Windows

 To run GCDS when signing in as multiple users on Windows: